 NASA's big space launch -- of a weather satellite

 Artist's conception of the NPP climate and weather satellite in orbit.
+The Outernet project looks to use satellites like this to deliver the contents of the internet globally.

 Steve Chiotakis: Just a couple of hours ago, NASA launched a new $1.5 billion weather satellite from the California coast.
 The new equipment will